 Conclusion

 Incorporating exercises to reduce knee pain into your daily routine can significantly enhance your mobility and overall quality of life.
 Whether you’re dealing with existing knee pain or looking to prevent future issues, these exercises provide a gentle yet effective way to strengthen the surrounding muscles.
 Always consult with a healthcare professional or physical therapist, especially if you’re considering knee replacement surgery or have specific conditions like bone-on-bone knees.
-Remember, physical therapy for bone-on-bone knee can offer tailored guidance and support for your recovery journey.
+Remember, physical therapy for bone on bone knee can offer tailored guidance and support for your recovery journey.